Weather update for Lahore

-Hot and humid weather is likely to prevail in the provincial capital Lahore and other Punjab districts.
+Pakistan Meteorological Department (PMD) has predicted another monsoon spell in the country while hot and humid weather is expected in Lahore and most districts of the province on Saturday.

-Despite a prediction of sultry weather, rain-wind thundershower is also expected in Lahore, Sialkot, Narowal, Shakargarh, Gujranwala, Gujrat, Mandi Bahauddin, Rawalpindi, Attock, Jhelum, Chakwal, Murree and Galliyat.
+Met Office said rain-wind thundershower is likely in Lahore, Sialkot, Narowal, Gujranwala, Gujrat, Mandi Bahauddin, Rawalpindi, Murree and Galliyat, and other regions in the coming days.

-On Wednesday, the minimum temperature of the city is likely to drop to 35C, and mercury can go up to 37.
-Winds blew at 12km/h.
+On Saturday, the minimum temperature of the city is likely to drop to 28C, and mercury can go up to 37.
+Winds are expected to blow at 9km/h.

-The Max Ultraviolet UV Index is expected to be 10, which is high, while Cloud Cover is said to be over 51 percent with visibility to be around 10km.
+The Max Ultraviolet UV Index is expected to be 11, which is high, while Cloud Cover is said to be over 61 percent with visibility being around 5km.

-Air Quality of Lahore, once known as the city of gardens, worsened to 157, which is Very Unhealthy.
+Air Quality of the provincial capital worsened to 130, which is Very Unhealthy.
 Health effects will be immediately felt by sensitive groups and should avoid outdoor activity.

 Some individuals are likely to experience difficulty breathing and throat irritation; consider staying indoors and rescheduling outdoor activities.

-Rain wind, and thundershower is expected in northeast Punjab, the Potohar region, Islamabad, upper Khyber Pakhtunkhwa and Kashmir.
-Gusty/dust-raising winds are likely in central and southern parts of the country during afternoon.
+Hot and humid weather is expected in most parts of the country.
+However, rain-wind/thundershower is expected at isolated places in northeast Punjab, Pothohar region, Islamabad, upper Khyber Pakhtunkhwa, and Kashmir.

 Hot and humid weather prevailed over most parts of the country.
-However, rain-thundershower occurred at isolated places in northeast Punjab and Kashmir.
+However, isolated rain-thundershower occurred in northeast Punjab, Gilgit Baltistan, and Kashmir.

 Source: Forex Association of Pakistan. (last update 09:00 AM)